This spicy marinara pasta pairs ever so nicely with fresh gator.

 A final comment about your choice of pasta.
 Tomato sauces like marinara “appreciate” noodles that have some texture and hold more sauce.
 Bucatini is a hollow version of spaghetti and spaghetti rigate has ridges.
 Either is available at larger supermarkets and specialty groceries.

-1 pound bucatini or spaghetti rigate pasta, cooked until slightly chewy (al dente)
+- 1 pound bucatini or spaghetti rigate pasta, cooked al dente

 In a saucepan, with half the olive oil over medium-high heat, sauté the tomatoes, raw garlic slices and half the basil until tender.
 Reduce heat.
 Add salt, red pepper, white pepper and bay leaves.
 Cover and simmer.